 Request for Separation Information

-After a worker files for unemployment benefits, we send a Request for Separation Information (RSI) letter (PDF, 277 KB) to former employers.
-You must review the worker's job separation information and provide more information as necessary.
+After a worker applies for unemployment benefits, we send a Request for Separation Information (RSI) to their former employers.
+Employers must review the worker's job separation information and provide more information as necessary.

-- Was separated due to a lack of work and you want to request standby (PDF, 227 KB).
+- Was separated due to a lack of work and you want to request standby (PDF).

 Include all supporting documents and details related to the job separation.

 If you don't send your completed RSI or respond to our electronic request by the date noted in the letter, we will pay unemployment benefits to the eligible worker based on the information we have.
 These benefit payments may impact your experience rating.